• Skip to main content

 Tips

-• Slice beef very thin across the grain so it stays tender.
+• Slice beef thin across the grain - this is the biggest factor for tenderness.

 beef and broccoli.